For some, learning to read and write is a much harder battle than for others. This could be due to several factors, both external and internal.

 The benefits of being literate transcend individuals, families, communities, and nations.
-Literacy should arguably be a right, as it is directly implicit to the right to education.
-This is why we decided to focus on the ‘right to write’ this month.
+Literacy should be a right, not a privilege, so we decided to focus on the “right to write” this month.
 We have put together a few exercises and tools that you can introduce at home to assist your child in those early steps into their educational career.

 Fine motor skills

-Just like you need to lay the foundations before you can build a house it is important to develop fine motor skills before moving on to letter formation.
-Try any of the following exercises to help the development of the essential skill:
+Just like you need to lay the foundation before building a house, it is necessary to develop fine motor skills before moving on to letter formation.
+Try any of the following exercises to help the development of this essential skill:

-- Crumbling a sheet of paper into a small ball using only one hand
+- Crumble a sheet of paper into a small ball using only one hand.

-- Using a spray bottle to water plants.
+- Use a spray bottle to water plants.

-- Stringing pasta or cereal onto a string.
+- String pasta or cereal onto a string.

 - Teach your child the correct way to grip a pencil.
 Check each time before your child starts writing so that they will get used to the feeling.

 - Have your child draw a shape (line, square, rectangle, triangle, curve) on dotted paper without lifting their hand from the page.
-Encourage them to start drawing from top to bottom, rather than from bottom to top!
+Encourage them to start drawing from top to bottom rather than bottom to top!

 - Letter formation worksheets (see below) demonstrate how each letter should be formed.

-- Inexpensive tools (such as the letter and shape boards below) can be bought at stores such as the Crazy Store.
-They are a great tool to master the feeling of holding a pencil and practising the formation of shapes or letters.
+- Inexpensive tools, such as the letter and shape boards below, can be bought at Crazy Store.
+They are a great tool to master the feeling of holding a pencil and practising shape or letter formation.

-- Another tip is to try using shorter pencils as they allow for easier control.
+- Another tip is to use shorter pencils since they allow easier control.

-- When your child writes, have him practice starting to write against a margin.
-If their book does not have a margin, you can draw one in.
+- When your child writes, have them practise starting to write against a margin.
+Should their book not have a margin, you can draw one.

-- When looking at spacing between words, have your child practice putting a finger between each word.
+- When looking at spacing between words, have your child practise putting a finger between each word.

-- A 3-line book can also help your child develop special awareness whilst writing.
+- A 3-line book can also help your child develop special awareness while writing.
 These books are relatively inexpensive and can be purchased from most stationery stores.

-- For spacing of numbers try and introduce the block maths workbooks.
+- For spacing of numbers, introduce block maths workbooks.

-Whilst your child is exploring the world of writing, make sure you praise each step.
+While your child is exploring the world of writing, praise each step.
 The goal while writing is not to achieve perfection but rather to see improvement.